Hedwig Dohm: Family

-She was born in the Prussian capital Berlin to assimilated Jewish parents, and her father was baptized.
-The third child of (Henriette) Wilhelmine Jülich, née Beru and tobacco manufacturer Gustav Adolph Gotthold Schlesinger (originally Elchanan Cohen Schlesinger).
+Hedwig Dohm was born in the Prussian capital Berlin to assimilated Jewish parents, and her father was baptized as a Christian.
+She was the third child of (Henriette) Wilhelmine Jülich (née Beru) and tobacco manufacturer Gustav Adolph Gotthold Schlesinger (originally Elchanan Cohen Schlesinger).
 Her father had converted to Protestantism in 1817; in 1851 he adopted the surname Schleh.
-Hedwig's parents did not marry until 1838, as her father's family had strong reservations about this marital union.
+Hedwig's parents did not marry until 1838, as her father's family had strong reservations about this marital union, and had threatened his son with disinheritance if he married Jülich, who had also been born out of wedlock.

 While her brothers were enabled to attend the Gymnasium, Hedwig had to leave school at the age of 15, to help out with household chores.
 Three years later, she began an apprenticeship at a teaching seminary.

 In 1853 she became the wife of writer and actor Ernst Dohm (Elias Levy; 1819–1883), editor-in-chief of the Kladderadatsch satirical magazine, with whom she had five children: